-We believe everyone should be treated fairly and with dignity.
-We are committed to using our brand’s influence to have a positive impact on our employees, the workers in our supply chain and our communities.
+We believe everyone should be treated fairly and with respect.
+We are committed to using our brand’s influence to have a positive impact on our employees, the workers in our supply chain and our wider communities.

 Dr. Martens culture is rooted in our approach of 'doing the right thing' which goes back to the origins of the brand as a family business and continues to guide our approach to decision making.
 Our management and employees are custodians of the Dr. Martens brand.
 We want to take care of, protect and improve it for the next generation.
 As such, we are committed to upholding fair working conditions and increasing the scope of our social compliance programme throughout our supply chain and our own operations.